santoshkdas/game-of-life-1/README.markdown

-#This is for testing jenkins
+#This is for testing CICD view in jenkins

 This is a simple demonstration application used in the [Jenkins: The Definitive Guide](http://wakaleo.com/books/jenkins-the-definitive-guide) book.

 ## Building the project